410-dev/eJSP/README.md

 # eJSP

-## Develope JSP easily, while maintaining the effeciency.
+## Develop JSP easily, while maintaining the effeciency.

 This library contains some codes to make the JSP development faster.